 Many parents and families encourage their children to eat healthy foods.
 However, did you know that what your child drinks is just as important as what your child eats?

-Sugary drinks such as soda, juice, or punch can have a dramatic effect on your child’s oral and overall health.
+Sugary drinks such as soda, juice or punch can have a dramatic effect on your child’s oral and overall health.
 According to the U.S. Department of Health and Human Services, nearly half of all added sugars consumed by Americans ages two and older come from sugary beverages.
-Many parents do not realize how much sugar is in their children’s drinks.
+Many families do not realize how much sugar is in their children’s drinks.
 For example, a 12-oz. serving of cola has 10-1/4 teaspoons of sugar, while a 12-oz. serving of 100% apple juice has 10.

 Healthy mouths are important – especially for the overall health of babies and young children.
-Poor oral health can cause your child to have problems eating, speaking, and learning.
+Poor oral health can cause your child to have problems eating, speaking and learning.
 Baby teeth are important because they leave space for adult teeth.
 Dental caries, the most common childhood disease, can be painful and lead to infections and other health problems.
 To help prevent cavities and keep your child’s mouth healthy:

-- Eliminate sugary beverages such as soda, juice, or punch.
+- Eliminate sugary beverages such as soda, juice or punch.
 Instead of fruit juice, give your child whole or cut fresh fruit.

 - Do not give your infant juice of any kind during their first year of life.

 - Give your child healthy drinks such as fluoridated tap water or milk.
 Give your child milk at scheduled mealtimes, as saliva production increases during meals and helps control the acids produced by the bacteria in your mouth.

 - Don’t put your baby down with a bottle or sippy cup at naptime or at night.
 If you must give your baby a bottle or sippy cup, ensure it’s filled with tap water.

 - Drink more water.
 Most tap water in Maryland contains fluoride that prevents cavities.